Global Income Optimiser

 As an income diversifier, it fits well as a complement to high yield focused income strategies due to its lower correlation to high yield than many peer funds.
 In addition, it fits well as a more defensive complement to more volatile strategies, which may be more reliant on emerging markets or currencies, or as a complement to flexible bond fund allocations which are less dynamic and more credit-focussed over time.

 Bonds: There is a risk that issuers of bonds held by the fund may not be able to repay the investment or pay the interest due on it, leading to losses for the fund.
-Bond values are affected by the market's view of the above risk, and by changes in interest rates and inflation.
-Liquidity: In certain circumstances it may be difficult to sell the fund's investments because there may not be enough demand for them in the markets, in which case the fund may not be able to minimise a loss on such investments.
-Low rated bonds: The fund may invest in lower rated or unrated bonds of similar quality, which carry a higher degree of risk than higher rated bonds.
-Emerging markets investment: The fund may invest in the markets of countries which are smaller, less developed and regulated, and more volatile than the markets of more developed countries.
-Asset-backed securities: The timing and size of the cash-flow from asset-backed securities is not fully assured and could result in loss for the fund.
+Bond values are affected by the market’s view of the above risk, and by changes in interest rates and inflation.
+Liquidity: In certain circumstances, it may be difficult to sell the fund’s investments because there may not be enough demand for them in the markets, in which case the fund may not be able to minimize a loss on such investments.
+Low rated bonds: The fund may invest in lower-rated or unrated bonds of similar quality, which carry a higher degree of risk than higher rated bonds.
+Emerging markets investment: The fund may invest in the markets of countries that are smaller, less developed and regulated, and more volatile than the markets of more developed countries.
+Asset-backed securities: The timing and size of the cash-flow from asset-backed securities is not fully assured and could result in a loss for the fund.
 These types of investments may also be difficult for the fund to sell quickly.
-Fund currency: Changes in exchange rates between the currencies of investments held by the fund and the fund's base currency may negatively affect the value of an investment and any income received from it.
+Fund currency: Changes in exchange rates between the currencies of investments held by the fund and the fund’s base currency may negatively affect the value of an investment and any income received from it.
 Interest rates: Changes in interest rates may negatively affect the value of the fund.
 Typically as interest rates rise, bond values fall.
-Derivatives: The use of derivatives can result in greater fluctuations of the fund's value and may cause the fund to lose as much as or more than the amount invested.
+Derivatives: The use of derivatives can result in greater fluctuations in the fund’s value and may cause the fund to lose as much as or more than the amount invested.
 Fund counterparties: The fund may suffer losses if the parties that it trades with cannot meet their financial obligations.
-Fund operations: The fund is subject to the risk of loss resulting from inadequate or failed internal processes, people or systems or those of third parties such as those responsible for the custody of its assets, especially to the extent that it invests in developing countries.
-Charges from capital: Fees and expenses of this share class may be charged to the capital of the share class rather than its income.
-This policy will result in an increase in income available for distribution to investors.
-However, this will forego some of the capital that the share class has available for future investment and potential growth.
+Fund operations: The fund is subject to the risk of loss resulting from inadequate or failed internal processes, people or systems, or those of third parties such as those responsible for the custody of its assets, especially to the extent that it invests in developing countries.